Learning to Grasp 3D Objects using Deep Residual U-Nets: Experimental Results

-Figure~\ref{f-iou_over_epochs} shows the results of affordance detection by three neural networks on our dataset.
-By comparing all the experiments, it is visible that the encoder-decoder network performs much worse than the other two counterparts.
-In particular, the final Intersection over Union (IoU) of the encoder-decoder network was 28.9\% and 22.3\% on training and validation data receptively.
-The U-network performs much better than the encoder-decoder network.
-Its final IoU is 80.1\% and 71.4\% on training and validation dataset, receptively.
-Our approach, Res-U-Net, clearly outperformed the others by a large margin.
-The final IoU of Res-U-Net was 95.5\% and 77.6\% on training and validation dataset respectively.
-Particularly, in the case of training, it was 15.4 percentage points (p.p.) better than U-Net and 66.6 p.p. better than the encoder-decoder network, in the case of validation, it was 6.2 p.p., and 55.3 p.p. better than U-Net and encoder-decoder network respectively.
+Fig.~\ref{f-iou_over_epochs} shows the progress of the proposed networks over 100 epochs.
+By comparing all the experiments, it is visible that the encoder-decoder network performs much worse than the other approaches.
+In particular, the final IoU of the encoder-decoder network is 28.9\% and 22.3\% on training and validation data, respectively.
+The U-Net performs much better than the encoder-decoder network, in which its final IoU is 80.1\% on training and 71.4\% on validation data.
+The proposed Res-U-Net architecture outperforms the others by a large margin.
+The final IoU of Res-U-Net is 95.5\% and 77.6\% on training and validation data, respectively.
+Notably, in the case of training, it is 15.4 percentage points (p.p.) better than U-Net and 66.6 p.p. better than the encoder-decoder network, in the case of validation, it is 6.2 p.p., and 55.3 p.p. better than U-Net and encoder-decoder network respectively.
+Fig.~\ref{f-result_comparison} shows an example of detecting graspable parts of a mug object by different networks.